SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "Wow!"
 Pinkie said.

-The rainboom spread out, far and wide as the two ponies gawked in awe.
+The rainboom spread out, far and wide, as the two ponies gawked in awe.

 By the time they had stopped looking at it, Rainbow was halfway back down to the ground.